-Nothing gets us in the holiday spirit more, perhaps, than reformation, enlightenment, the sudden game changing glow that turns misers into open, generous souls... what magical formula is at work, and how can we slip some in the coffee of, say, Mitch McConnell or the Koch brothers?
-Whatever it is, whatever the ghost of Bob Cratchit slipped into Scrooge's watered-down soup, it worked, producing three spirits of Xmas, one symbolic death / ego dissolution, one spiritual awakening and a partridge in a banisteriopsis caapi.
+Nothing gets us in the holiday spirit more, perhaps, than reformation: enlightenment, the sudden game changing glow that turns misers into open, generous souls.
+What magical formula is at work, and how can we slip some in the coffee of, say, Mitch McConnell or the Koch brothers?
+Whatever it is, whatever the ghost of Bob Cratchit slipped into Scrooge's watered-down soup, it worked, producing three spirits of Xmas: one symbolic death / ego dissolution, one spiritual awakening and an electric partridge in a banisteriopsis caapi (that's an ayahuasca reference).
 So why don't we deal with the unspoken and unvarnished cosmic truth?
 Lo, Scrooge is reborn!

-It's only natural to be wary since without the all-consuming threat of death --without genuinely believing you are going to die or are dying or have died, and not just for a little roller-coaster moments but for what seems like hours, days, of being dead or terrorized by death -- you will never get there.
-In FLUTE, Tamino and Pamina have to brave the writhing flames of the initiation mystery cave to the tune of Mozart; in MASQUE Hazel Court (above) endures an around-the-world of ghost shamans cutting out her heart upon a Satanic altar in blue-green tint and slow motion to the tune of Stravinsky's "Rite of Spring."
+But let's focus on the hitherto mentioned movie adaptations that mark this initiation/mystery: In MAGIC FLUTE, Tamino and Pamina have to brave the writhing flames of the initiation mystery cave to the tune of Mozart; in MASQUE Hazel Court (above) endures an around-the-world of ghost shamans cutting out her heart upon a Satanic altar in blue-green tint and slow motion to the tune of Stravinsky's "Rite of Spring."
 And Ebeneezer Scrooge endures the cold marble of his own tombstone as all his dear possessions get tossed to beggars and fences.
-He even winds up at the bottom of a deep grave struggling to get out while the dirt falls around him.
+He even winds up at the bottom of a deep grave, struggling to get out while the dirt falls around him.
 He screams and moans and vows to be good and twists up in his bedsheets.
-He has to get that low, not a pennilessness less low, for his rebirth, his reformation, his temporary cessation of toxic ego vexation, to click in on some permanent level.
-Why don't most Xmas movies realize that without this big looming death presence, Xmas has no deep, lasting catharsis?
-The holidays in the end are all about this -- sometimes even just having to talk to your grandmother for a few minutes can be enough to remind you where you're frail aging flesh is headed.
+He has to get that low, not a penny less, for his rebirth.
+His temporary cessation of toxic ego vexation, to click in on some permanent level, must have an acceptance of oblivion underwriting it.

-Death, it's what's for dinner.
+Death... it's what's for desert.
 Let's face it -- there's no true art without death.
 Without death, it's all just comedy, or pornography.
 So it stands to reason that mortality is no enemy to be feared!

-|The initiation room in The Magic Flute (Bergman's)|
+|Mystery Cave initiation in The Magic Flute (Bergman's)|